You may have many questions about starting fostering. Here are some of the most frequently asked...

 Yes, we encourage you to do this wherever it’s possible.
 In fact, we started a bursary scheme in 2009 which supports young people’s “experience of a lifetime” to help foster carers travel with their foster children.
 One young person has travelled around the world!

-If your question wasn’t answered in our Frequently Asked Questions Index, please contact our friendly team who will be more than happy to help:
+If your question wasn't answered here, please contact our friendly team who will be more than happy to help.